 The first major piece of work that NCOR’s Centre for Reviews and Summaries undertook was a systematic review of manual therapies in the treatment of babies and children.
-As of March 2017 this is nearing completion, and we aim to publish this paper soon.
-After publication it will be listed alongside all publications that NCOR staff have been involved in producing.
+This was published in BMJ Open in January 2018, and is available at http://bmjopen.bmj.com/content/8/1/e019040.
+It is listed alongside all publications that NCOR staff have been involved in producing.

 About this research